krishij03/zebra-hmai/README.md

   # The job name is added as a label `job=<job_name>` to any timeseries scraped from this config.
   - job_name: "zebra"

-    metrics_path: "/prommetric"
+    metrics_path: "/metrics"
-    scrape_interval: 60s
+    scrape_interval: 120s

-    # metrics_path defaults to '/metrics'
     # scheme defaults to 'http'.

     static_configs:
-      - targets: ["localhost:3090"]
+      - targets: ["127.0.0.1:3090"]
 ```

-where ```localhost:3090``` is the host and port where ZEBRA is running.
+where `127.0.0.1:3090` is the host and port where ZEBRA API is running.

-**Reminder:** ZEBRA has to be [configured](#configure) to work with Prometheus.
+**Important:** The new TypeScript version uses `/metrics` as the endpoint (not `/prommetric`).
+The scrape interval should be greater than the app's internal scrape interval (100-120s recommended).

 ### Configuring Grafana

 Grafana makes use of Prometheus to visualize ZEBRA metrics.
 Therefore, in order to use Grafana with ZEBRA you must have Prometheus installed and configured first.

 After installing and running Grafana, follow [this guide](https://grafana.com/docs/grafana/latest/datasources/add-a-data-source/) on how to add a Data Source.
-For the source, you want to use the Prometheus instance you sent up before this.
+For the source, you want to use the Prometheus instance you set up before this.

-**Note:** ZEBRA has to be [configured](#configure) to work with Grafana.

 ### Configuring MySQL